wetransform/hc-documentation/docs/users-roles-orgs/edit-users/2015-03-01-users-edit.md

 :::caution

-If you'd like to see a proper portrait picture or avatar, use <a class="alert-link" href="http://www.gravatar.com/" target="_blank">Gravatar</a> to add a picture of your choice to your e-mail address.
+If you'd like to see a proper portrait picture or avatar, use <a className="alert-link" href="http://www.gravatar.com/" target="_blank">Gravatar</a> to add a picture of your choice to your e-mail address.

 :::